(628) 267-4400

 Filing a zero liability Form 720 online is straightforward:

-• Create an account or log in (account creation is free)
+Create an account or log in.
+Account creation is free.

-• Select the applicable quarter
+Select the applicable quarter and indicate zero liability for relevant categories.

-• Review your return using built-in validation checks
+Review your return using built-in validation checks.

+Submit electronically to the IRS and receive official IRS acknowledgment once accepted.
 Electronic confirmation helps document that your quarterly filing was received.

 What Happens If You Don't File?